* Most problems can be fixed by closing all open apps or programs and then restarting your device. *

 If you're using a tablet or cell phone, close all open apps or other software that's running and then reopen the app.
 If you still get a black screen, close all apps and restart your device.

 If you're using a PC or Mac, first try refreshing your screen (while the black screen is present).
 You can do this either by pressing your browser's refresh button or by pressing the function F5 key (you may have to hold down a "fn" key and press the function 5 key simultaneously, depending on your keyboard).
-If that doesn't work, then clear your browser's data and try loading the app again.

 It may help to close all programs that are open and/or restart your computer.